anto31ad/experimental-api/be/README.md

 #### 2. Use the API through the frontend

+First, you need to setup the frontend application;

+To do so, follow the instructions in the [frontend repo](https://github.com/anto31ad/experimental-api-fe);

 At that point:

 1. re-read the instructions in this document to make sure everything is setup correctly.
 2. To log in, tap to the login button in the `/login` page
 3. Have fun with the web app!

 ## Licence